Art Of Painting With Camera Focus At Hurban Vortex Exhibit In Cannes - The Silo

 Often, photography is the visual equivalent of telling a one-word story, expressed through an immediately comprehensible image.
 In contrast, Parisian photographer Boris Wilensky takes you on a journey through time, space, and humanity.
 His photos are true documentaries which require time to contemplate, and listen to.
 Yes, listen to, not just look at.
 Because all of his work tells a powerful, juxtaposing story.
 A story of humans in cruel, all-consuming urban environments… facing challenges beyond their control… surviving in harsh conditions… A story that is already written but that is reinvented every time you look at the image.

 Boris Wilensky’s current exhibition Hurban Vortex at the Suquet des Art(iste)s in Cannes opened on December 9 last year, featuring a selection of 30 of his works.
 Much has been said and written about it, and him, since, so no further biographical introduction is needed.
-And what really shaped his life, are locations rather than dates – Israel and Palestine, Tokyo, Fukushima, and Cambodia:
+And what really shaped his life, are locations rather than dates – Israel and Palestine, Tokyo, Fukushima, and Cambodia.

 An emotional trip to Israel and Palestine in 2005 left a big impression on the idealistic young man, and he started keeping and publishing travel journals to share his impressions.
 At some point he began illustrating those with photos.
 Meanwhile he kept working as a photographer in entertainment and sports.